From soccer to swim, NYC Parks has programs designed to give people with disabilities the opportunity to get active and enjoy our facilities.

-Parks & Recreation's Citywide Aquatics Division, offers aquatics instruction to children and adults of all ages at six Parks pool locations during the summer.
+Parks & Recreation's Citywide Aquatics Division, offers aquatics instruction to children and adults of all ages at five Parks pool locations during the summer.

 Wheelchair softball is played under the official rules of the 16-inch slow pitch softball as approved by the Amateur Softball Association of America, with 15 exceptions that are geared toward the wheelchair user.
 The game enables individuals to play without the full use of their legs, allowing for easy maneuverability in a wheelchair and a fast-paced game.
 Practices are held Tuesday nights starting at 5:30 p.m, May through September at Bulova Park.

-Wheelchair Basketball practice is held Tuesday night from 7:30 p.m. to 9:45 p.m. at Al Oerter Recreation Center in Queens.
+Wheelchair Basketball practice is held Monday night from 7:00 p.m. to 9:00 p.m. at Roy Wilkins Recreation Center in Queens.
 Practices are open to both children and adults with physical disabilities.
 For more information on wheelchair basketball, visit the National Wheelchair Basketball Association.

 Friday and Saturday nights in July and August, the Urban Park Rangers host a free and accessible camping experience for families.
 Friday and Saturday nights in July and August, families can join the Urban Park Rangers for an accessible camping experience at beautiful Alley Pond Park in Queens.

 Kids Enjoy Exercise Now (KEEN) is a national, nonprofit volunteer-led organization that provides one-to-one recreational opportunities for children and young adults with mental and physical disabilities at no cost to their families and caregivers.
 Neither income nor the severity of a child's disability is a barrier to joining a KEEN program.
-Its mission is to foster the self-esteem, confidence, skills, and talents of its athletes through non-competitive activities, allowing young people facing even the most significant challenges to meet their individual goals.
-KEEN New York programs take place at Recreation Center 54 in Manhattan and St. Mary's Recreation Center in the Bronx.
+Its mission is to foster the self-esteem, confidence, skills, and talents of its athletes through non-competitive activities, allowing young people facing even the most significant challenges to meet their individual goals..

-Every Saturday, Parks offers a free adaptive sports program for children with physical disabilities between the ages of 5 to 17 at Al Oerter Recreation Center.
+Every Saturday at Al Oerter Recreation Center, Parks offers S.P.A.R.E.S., a free adaptive sports program for children with physical disabilities between the ages of 5 to 17.
 Each week, our coaches will lead drills and friendly competitions to encourage skill development.
 Children in the program will learn the basics of adaptive sports such as: wheelchair basketball, wheelchair football, wheelchair tennis, wheelchair floor hockey, wheelchair softball, sled hockey, sitting volleyball, adapted swimming, power wheelchair soccer, and track and field.
-Participation in the adaptive sports program may lead to competitive events throughout the tri-state area.
+Participation in this program may lead to competitive events throughout the tri-state area.
 For more information or to register, call (718) 353-7853, or email firstname.lastname@example.org.

 Wheelchair tennis is an exciting activity for people with mobility limitations.
 Wheelchair tennis has similar rules as able-bodied tennis except for the wheelchair and a two-bounce rule.